-FORM 10-K/A Ai mendment No. 1 ☑ ANNUAL REPORT PURSUAN T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended December 3 1, 2017 ☐ Transition Report Pursuant to S ection 13 or 15(d) of the Securities Exc change Act of 1934 Commission n File Number: 001-36257 RE TROPHIN, INC. (Exact Name of Re gistrant as specified in its Charter) D elaware 27-484 12691 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer I dentification No.) 3721 Valley Centre Dr ive, Suite 200, San Diego CA 921 30 · · ipal Executive Offices) (Zip o code) 760-260-8600 (Registrant's teleph none number, including area code) Securities registered p pursuant to Section 12(b) of the Act: Title (of each class Name of exchange of on which registered Common Stock, par value \$0.0001 per share · · The NASDAQ Global Market Securities registered pur suant to Section 12(g) of the Act: None Indicate by check mark if the registrant t is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.]
-Yes □ No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. ☐ Yes ☑ No preceding 12 months (or for such short red to be filed by Section 13 or 15(d) of the Secur ired to file such reports), and (2) has been subject and posted on its corporate Website, if any, every leceding 12 months (or for such shorter period that Indicate by check mark if disclosure of 5 of Regulation S-K is not contained herein, and corated by reference in Part III of this Form 10-K o Indicate by check mark whether the reg accelerated filer, a non-accelerated filer, or a sma and "emerging growth company" in Rule 12b-2 Large Accelerated Filer Accelerated Filer Non-Accelerated Filer Smaller Reporting Company Emerging growth Company If an emerging growth company, indicating financial accounting standards provide is elected not to use the extended transition period be Securities Act. \Box for complying with any new or revised

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \square Yes ☑ No State the aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference ce to the price at which the common equi
+FORM 10-K ☑ ANNUAL REPORT PURSUANT TO SE CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1 934 For the Fiscal Year Ended December 31, 2017 ☐ Transition Report Pursuant to Section 13 File Number: 001-36257 RE FROPHIN, INC. (Exact Name of Reg gistrant as specified in its Charter) Delaware 27-4842691 (State or other jurisdiction of incorp poration or organization) (I.R.S.
+Employer Identification No.) 3721 Valley Centre Drive, Suit e 200.
+San Diego CA 92130 (Address of Principal Exe .
+0 (Zip code) 760-260-8600 (Registrant's teleph one number, including area code) Securities registered p oursuant to Section 12(b) of the Act: Title of each o lass Name of exchange on which registered Common Stock, par value \$0.0001 per share NASDAQ Global Market Securities registered purs suant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a we ll-known seasoned issuer, as o lefined in Rule 405 of the Securities A ct. 🗵 Yes 🗆 No Indicate by check mark if the registrant is not r equired to file reports pursuar nt to Section 13 or Section 15(d) of the Act. □ Yes ☑ No the Securities Exchange Act of 1934 during the en subject to such filing requirements for the past Indicate by check mark whether the registrant ny, every Interactive Data File required to be beriod that the registrant was required to submit and Indicate by check mark if disclosure of delinque registrant's knowledge, in definitive proxy or it. □ Indicate by check mark whether the registrant of "large accelerated filer," "accelerated filer," r, or a smaller reporting company.
+See definitions ule 12b-2 of the Exchange Act).
+Large Accelerated Filer \square Accelerated Filer Non-Accelerated Filer Smaller Reporting Compa Emerging growth Compa ny 🗆 If an emerging growth company, indicate by chefinancial accounting standards provided pursua on period for complying with any new or revised Indicate by check mark whether the registrant s a shell company (as defined in Rule 12b-2 of the Exchange Act). [] Yes ☑ No